-Students at UKCBC are able to experience a unique and supportive college lifestyle.
+UKCBC students experience a unique and supportive college lifestyle.
 We believe that student life should “guide students in realising academic, professional and personal goals as they progress towards the final award and beyond”.
 Our student population participates in various events held on campus every year and we offer all the essential activities that are associated with traditional student life, supplemented with non-traditional opportunities that add to and accelerate the growth and life experience of our students.

 |Opportunities to Meet New People

-Our student induction programme provides a platform for learning more about the college, as well as all the services and facilities we provide for our students.
-The UKCBC induction enables students to meet new people, share thoughts and ideas and to develop friendship within their new class environments.
+Our student induction programme provides a platform for learning more about the college, as well as all the services and facilities we provide to our students.
+The UKCBC induction enables students to meet new people, share thoughts and ideas and to develop friendships within their new class environments.

 UKCBC Induction Activities Include: